antfu/talks/2023-10-28/src/slides.md

 <!--
-The take away in this section is that we could seek for the possibility of breaking the intersection and make our project universal.
-Here are some of the benefits I can think of.
-By making our project more universal, meaning we could reach out to a large user base and naturally we might then have more contributors to join the force and work together, instead of everyone work on their own solution that aren't compatible with each other.
+By making our project more universal, meaning we could reach out to a large user base and naturally we might then have more contributors to join the force and work together.

 Trying to refactor things to become universal would also help us to revise the design and abstraction, and often we could end up with a more maintainable and extensible architecture.

 And finally, if your project started to gain more usages from various needs, making improvements in our project could end up benefit everyone in the ecosystem.
 -->

 ---